Seitanas/acapt/README.md

 acapt
 =====
 program used to capture files from http media streams with exact stream length of 1 hour.
-Files are created on hour basis with fromtat filename_yyyy-mm-dd_hh.00.00
+Files are created on hour basis with format filename_yyyy-mm-dd_hh.00.00

 compile options -pthread -lcurl